 Sending a campaign can be initiated in a variety of ways.
 First and foremost, it can be accessed through the phpList dashboard, within the “Main” functionality section.

-To begin creating a campaign from the dashboard, choose the Send a campaign icon, or select the phrase Start or continue a campaign next to the icon, as indicated in the image below.
+To begin creating a campaign from the dashboard, choose the Start or continue a campaign from the “Getting Started” section.

 Apart from the dashboard approach, you can also access the “send a campaign” option by selecting Campaigns > Send a Campaign from the Campaign Menu Dropdown within the phpList title bar.